cookpad/kuroko2/docs/user_guide.md

 - Name ...
 The name of the job.
 - Description ...
 A description of the job.
 - Script ...
 Definition of a workflow, will be explained later.
-- Slack channel / Hipchat room ...
+- Slack channel ...
 A chat room to send a message.
 - Next Job Execution ...
 Check if you want to prevent multiple instances of same jobs.

 ![](images/kuroko2_job_form.png)